should you put down a dog because of seizures?

 What Are the Primary Types of Seizures in Dogs?

 Seizures in dogs can manifest in various ways, categorized into primary types.
-Idiopathic epilepsy is a common cause of seizures, often genetic, and characterized by recurrent seizures without a clear underlying cause.
-Other types include focal seizures that affect specific brain areas, and generalized seizures, which involve the entire brain.
+Canine idiopathic epilepsy is a common cause of seizures, often genetic, and characterized by recurrent seizures without a clear underlying cause.
+Other types include focal seizures in dogs that affect specific brain areas, and generalized seizures, which involve the entire brain.
 Recognizing these primary seizure types is crucial for accurate diagnosis and tailored treatment plans.

 What Are the Causes of Seizures in Dogs?